Algebraic K-theory of real topological K-theory: Hochschild homology and motivic filtrations

 \begin{convention} We will simply write $\otimes$ for $\otimes_{\gr_{\ev}^* \bS}$ when it is clear from the context that we are in the category of modules over $\gr_{\ev}^* \bS$. \end{convention}

-\begin{construction} For finite spectra~$V$ with $\MU_*(V)$ concentrated in even degrees, we shall write $\olV$ for the $\gr_{\ev}^* \bS$-module $\gr_{\ev}^* V \simeq \Tot H\pi_{2*} (C^\bullet(\MU/\bS) \otimes V)$.
+\begin{construction} For finite spectra~$V$ with $\MU_*(V)$ concentrated in even degrees, we shall write $\olV$ for the $\gr_{\ev}^* \bS$-module $\gr^{*}_{\ev/\bS}V \simeq \Tot \Sigma^{2*} H\pi_{2*} (C^\bullet(\MU/\bS) \otimes V)$.
 In particular, this defines the modules $\olV(0)$, $\olC\eta$ and $\olA(1)$.

-By~\cite{GIKR22}, we can identify $\gr_{\ev}^*\bS$ with $C\tau$ in the $\bC$-motivic homotopy category $\SH(\bC)$ (cf.~\cite{HRW}*{Remark~1.1.7}).
+By~\cite{GIKR22}, we can identify $\gr_{\ev}^*\bS$ with $C\tau$ in the $\bC$-motivic homotopy category $\SH(\bC)$ (cf.~\cite{HRW}*{Recollection~6.0.1}).
 Consequently, the $\gr_{\ev}^* \bS$-module~$\olV$ corresponds to the even $\MU_*\MU$-comodule $\MU_*(V)$ under the equivalence of \cite{GWX21}*{Theorem~1.13(2)}.
 Moreover, by \cite{GWX21}*{Remark~4.15}, this equivalence is symmetric monoidal.

 Hence, for each $k\ge0$ there is an essentially unique $\bE_\infty$ $\gr_{\ev}^* \bS$-algebra $\olV(k)$ that corresponds to the commutative $\MU_*\MU$-comodule algebra $\MU_*/(2, v_1, \dots, v_k)$.
 For $k=0$ this gives the previously defined $\gr_{\ev}^* \bS$-module $\olV(0)$ an $\bE_\infty$ algebra structure, even though $V(0) = C2$ is not a ring spectrum, and for $k\ge1$ it defines the $\bE_\infty$ algebras $\olV(k)$, in spite of $V(k)$ not existing as a spectrum.
 Furthermore, the isomorphism